A new study reveals that pulsed radiofrequency may help patients with low back pain that has not responded to conservative therapy.

 Low back pain affects millions of people worldwide.

-According to the National Institute of Neurological Disorders and Stroke in the United States, about 80 percent of adults experience low back pain at some point.
+According to the National Institute of Neurological Disorders and Stroke in the United States, about

 This type of pain can range in intensity, from a constant dull ache to an abrupt sharp sensation.
 It may result from muscle strains or from underlying conditions, such as a herniated disk or sciatica.